Why invest in Downtown Newark, NJ

 When it comes to Real Estate Investing.
 Downtown Newark, NJ may not even be on the shortlist.
-Historically it has suffered from a very bad image, population shrinkage, and a dramatic shift in business focus.
-Today we will separate the facts from the fiction and provide real figures and stats on the Downtown Newark market and how it has changed over the decades.
+Historically it has suffered from a very bad image, population shrinkage, and a major shift in business focus.
+However things in recent years have changed dramatically with a major increase in residential and commercial development, today we show why his has happened and will continue.

 History in Brief